Bug #5297

 We thought this is fully fixed now

-Updated by Boris Basic about 6 years ago
+Updated by Boris Basic over 6 years ago

 Yes, I also restarted the whole system, same issue each time.
 The only solution was to disabled the failing command.